nullbyto/MuslimBot/Documentation.md

 | 40 Hadith Qudsi | `qudsi ` | English, Arabic
 | 40 Hadith Nawawi | `nawawi ` | English, Arabic

 40 Hadith Qudsi and Nawawi are only forty hadith long and therefore only need a hadith number.
-For example: `-hadith qudsi 32`
+For example: `+hadith qudsi 32`

 #### +ahadith